Annuity Sale Options

 An alternative is to sell a certain number of your future payments.
 You get a smaller lump sum now, then start receiving payments again once the period of the sold payments is over.
-So if you sold your payments for a three-year period, you’d get a chunk of money to help you out now, then resume your monthly payments at year 4.
+If you sell your payments for a three-year period, your monthly annuity payments will resume in year four.

 3. Portion of dollar amount

-Instead of foregoing your entire annuity payment for a certain period of time, you can also sell just a portion of each payment for a period of time.
-You get a small lump sum, but still continue to get monthly payments, just at a lower amount.
+Instead of foregoing your entire annuity payment, you can sell a portion of each payment for a certain period.
+You get a small lump sum, but still receive monthly payments at a lower amount.

 The Process of Selling Annuities

-There are four primary steps to selling your annuities.
-Here’s what to expect throughout the process:
+There are four primary steps to sell your annuities.

-Contact credible annuity buyers & get multiple quotes
+Contact credible annuity buyers and get multiple quotes